binarynate/nativescript-component/README.md

 #### Things of note:

-* The `Component` class's initialization hooks (e.g. `onLoaded`) automatically detect parameters passed as XML attributes and sets them as properties on the component's binding context, so our parameters in this example are accessible using `this.get()`.
+* Parameters passed as XML attributes are automatically set on the component's binding context and are accessible using `this.get()`.

-* This file shows how the component's view is accessible as `this.view`.
+* The component's view is accessible as `this.view`.

-* Normally it's not necessary to set up bindings manually as shown here in `onLoaded`, but it's needed in this case in order to allow the `fieldName` property to dynamically specify the name of the property we're interested in.
+* Normally it's not necessary to set up bindings manually as shown here in `init`, but it's needed in this case in order to allow the `fieldName` property to dynamically specify the name of the property we're interested in.

 **For more information, check out the [API docs](https://github.com/BinaryNate/nativescript-component/blob/master/docs/api.md).**